eric2323223/jekyll-now/drafts/LOSS.md

      - global minimum is not differenciable

 #### how to solve these problem?
-it looks like GD does not do a good job in optimiztion the loss function,
+it looks like GD have very few chance  to  find a global minimum,  do a good job in optimiztion the loss function,
 - choose better loss function
     - surrogate loss function
 - SGD